octdobre/containers/docker/Networking/IPV6_NETWORKING.md

 ## Introduction

-I have created a special page for network using IPV6 due to it being different in functionality than IPV4.
+I have created a special page for a network using IPV6 due to it being different in functionality than IPV4.

-All docker networks that have IPV6 enabled are dual stacked.
-Containers will receive both a IPV4 and a IPV6 ip.
+All docker networks that have IPV6 enabled are dual-stacked.
+Containers will receive both an IPV4 and an IPV6 IP.

-Currently (2023) there is no possibility to create a IPV6 only network on docker.
+Currently (2023) there is no possibility to create a IPV6-only network on docker.

-It is important to note that currently (2023) docker supports creating networks with an ip range of exactly `/80` when the containers need to interract with the physical network.
+It is important to note that currently (2023) docker supports creating networks with an IP range of exactly `/80` when the containers need to interact with the physical network.

 ## Discovering the IPV6 details of the host network

-In order to find the IPV6 details of the network of the host, please consult the menu of the router.
+To find the IPV6 details of the network of the host, please consult the menu of the router.

-You should be looking for either a IPV6 Prefix or IPV6 Subnet.
+You should be looking for either an IPV6 Prefix or IPV6 Subnet.

-The prefix is usually somewhere around `/50-/60` in subnet range.
-You need to reduce this to a `/80` subnet in order to use it as a ip range for the docker network.
+The prefix is usually somewhere around `/50-/60` in the subnet range.
+You need to reduce this to a `/80` subnet to use it as an ip range for the docker network.

 You can use [IPV6 Subnet Calculator](http://www.gestioip.net/cgi-bin/subnet_calculator.cgi) to calculate the subnet.

 Note: You also need to find the IP of the gateway, otherwise routing will not work.

-To view the gateway ip:
+To view the gateway IP:
 ```
 ip -6 route